Handcrafted

 • Violent TV shows or movies

-It is important to determine if the sensitivity reflects the sensory processing problem we mentioned above or if the sensitivity is mainly a reaction to energy most people do not feel.
+It is important to determine if the sensitivity reflects the sensory processing problem mentioned above or is mainly a reaction to energy most people do not feel.
 The symptoms above indicate a sensory processing issue that therapy can help.
 This includes loud noises, unpleasant fabrics, or the desire not to be touched by anyone other than parents or immediate family.
 The other symptoms are more reflecting of sensitivity to energy.

-What Can You Do to Help Your Highly Sensitive Child Thrive in a non-sensitive World?
+What Can You Do to Help Your Highly Sensitive Child Thrive in a Non-Sensitive World?

 Accept that your child is highly sensitive and cannot be changed into a rough and tumble tough kid.

 Tantrums, emotional outbursts, and meltdowns often come with the territory.
-When your child hits overload, they can no longer react reasonably, they are in full fight or flight, and all that emotion and energy often comes rushing out.
+When your child hits overload, they can no longer react reasonably; they are in full fight or flight, and all that emotion and energy often comes rushing out.

 Punishment and discipline don’t help but may cause even more trauma.

 Just listen – don’t give advice, and above all, don’t tell them not to feel how they feel.
-Sometimes they need you to listen without fixing anything.
+Sometimes, they need you to listen without fixing anything.
 I’m sure you know how helpful it is if you can share what you’re feeling without someone telling you not to feel that way or to problem-solve things.
 Just being heard makes a huge difference.

 If possible, a room of their own, or at least a peaceful space away from the noise and commotion of daily activity, can do wonders.